 - Business Supporting Material (Presentations, etc.)

-- Products for Resale (T-shirts, Packaging, etc.) – This use requires Extended license, of which you can learn more here.
+- Products for Resale (T-shirts, Packaging, etc.) – This use requires an Extended license, about which you can learn more here.

 The realm of possible uses of stock photos in this category is almost as big as your imagination goes.
 Your website design, your next marketing campaign, your business presentations, your social media posts, the banners and posters to decorate your store, a new t-shirt print to sell in your e-shop… You name it, stock photos can do it.

-Editorial use of stock photos is that that implies using them to illustrate or accompany editorial content, and not pursuing profitability directly.
-Some of the main editorial uses are:
+Editorial use of stock photos implies using them to illustrate or accompany editorial content, and not pursuing profitability directly.
+Some main editorial uses are:

-- News coverage: newspapers and magazines articles, broadcasted news reports, etc.
+- News coverage: newspapers and magazine articles, broadcasted news reports, etc.

 - Illustrating and accompanying content: articles for magazines, blogs, textbooks, etc.

-Given it's not-for-profit nature, editorial stock photos include a lot of topics and content that cannot be used commercially due to their rights not being cleared: images of large crowds of people, of famous landmarks and landscapes, of trademarked events, of celebrities and recognizable people, etc. where model and property releases are absent.
+Given its not-for-profit nature, editorial stock photos include a lot of topics and content that cannot be used commercially due to their rights not being cleared: images of large crowds of people, famous landmarks and landscapes, trademarked events, celebrities, and recognizable people, etc. where model and property releases are absent.
 If you were to use any of those photos commercially, you would need to have those rights cleared first.